Neakail/Neakail.github.io/_publications/number-04.md

 ---
-title: "A Novel Curriculum Learning Framework for Multi-label Emotion Classification"
+title: "Jailbreaking?
+One Step Is Enough!
+Annual Meeting of the Association for Computational Linguistics"
 permalink: "/publications/number-04"
 year: "2025"
-citation: "<b><i>Nankai Lin</b></i>, Hongyan Wu, Peijian Zeng, Qifeng Bai, Dong Zhou, Aimin Yang.
-A Novel Curriculum Learning Framework for Multi-label Emotion Classification.
-The Computer Journal.
-2025. (中科院SCI 4区, CCF B类期刊)"
+citation: "Weixiong Zheng, Peijian Zeng, Yiwei Li, Hongyan Wu, <b>Nankai Lin</b>, Junhao Chen, Aimin Yang, Yongmei Zhou.
+Jailbreaking?
+One Step Is Enough!
+Annual Meeting of the Association for Computational Linguistics.
+2025. <b>(CCF A类会议, 通讯作者)</b>"
 ---